tianshi-yu/UpperLimbReachingData_HRL_Unimelb/readme.md

-# Upper Limb Forward-reaching Data from Non-disabled Human Subjects for Powered Transhumeral Prostheses Development
+# Upper Limb Forward-reaching Data from Non-disabled Human Subjects for Active Transhumeral Prostheses Development

 ## Introduction
 This dataset captures the upper-arm and trunk movement kinematics, as well as surface electromyography (sEMG) data from 7 upper-arm muscles, of 10 non-disabled human subjects.
-The data was collected during forward-reaching actions toward 9 spatial locations in the parasagittal plane.
-The dataset can be used to analyze human movement patterns and develop algorithms for the control of movement in assistive robotic devices, such as powered transhumeral prostheses.
+The data was collected during forward-reaching actions toward 9 spatial locations in the parasagittal plane, 10 iterations for each location.
+The dataset can be used to analyze human movement patterns and develop algorithms for the control of movement in assistive robotic devices, such as active transhumeral prostheses.

 * The experiment was conducted in a virtual reality (VR) environment using a head-mounted display (HMD).
 The setup and VR avatar are presented in Figure 1(a) and Figure 1(b), respectively.
 * The spatial locations of the targets are designed to elicit specific upper limb joint displacements as illustrated in Figure 1(c).